Introduction: The Power of Influence and Leadership

 “Are you ready to stop colluding with a culture that makes so many of us feel physically inadequate?
 Say goodbye to your inner critic, and take this pledge to be kinder to yourself and others”.

+Oprah revolutionized body positivity and self-acceptance, inspiring many to embrace their authenticity.
 Being a black female of abundant proportions, Oprah struggled with weight issues.
 In a world that worshipped thin and white, she remained undaunted, and made people accept her body with her fashionable wardrobe, with confident body language and sultry sensuality.

-9. Don’t React To Negativity
+9. Don’t React to Negativity

+Oprah ignored criticism and negativity, focusing instead on her goals.
 Oprah had to face a lot of insinuations and rumours in her lifetime.
 Her mantra was simple – she believed in responding, not reacting to negativity.
 She felt there was enough negativity in the world, to waste precious time reacting to negative people.
 A case in point was her sombre response to a hate tweet by Donald Trump.

 10. Make Others Happy